duarme/NotiSearch/README.md

 **DEPRECATED:** It's been 8 years now, plase don't use code inspired by this repository in production.
-Be aware that I was a junior developer when i wrote this :)
+Be aware that I was a junior developer when I wrote this :)

 NotiSearch Example App
 =====================